ecabestadistica/SignLanguageRecognition/Readme.md

     Example images for testing app

+### Note if you are in google colab pipenv is mostly not needed

 ## How to run the app

 This folder constains Pipenv file for installing the dependencies.
 To install the dependencies, run the following command: